lelutin/puppet-spamassassin/REFERENCE.md

 Data type: `Optional[String]`

-This is the automatic-whitelist directory and filename.
-Default:
-~/.spamassassin/auto-whitelist
+This is the automatic-welcomelist directory and filename.
+By default, each user has their own welcomelist database in their ~/.spamassassin directory with mode 0700.
+For system-wide SpamAssassin use, you may want to share this across all users, although that is not recommended.
+If left undefined, spamd will use its default value of `~/.spamassassin/auto-whitelist`.
+Note that the option was renamed to `auto_welcomelist_path` in spamassassin 4.0.x

 Default value: `undef`